BestTimesToVisit.com Logo

 Rental Cars

-Renting a car is almost essential for exploring beyond San Juan's immediate vicinity, offering the most flexibility to discover beaches, rainforests, and smaller towns at your own pace.
-It's the best way to access remote areas like the Bioluminescent Bays or the less-traveled routes in the mountains.
+Renting a car is almost essential for exploring beyond San Juan's tourist zones, offering the most freedom to discover beaches, rainforests, and smaller towns.
+It's your ticket to the authentic Puerto Rico.

 Cost:$40-$100+ per day, depending on car type and rental company.